FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 ## Providing the state to the module

-Until here we haven't told our application module about our state yet.
-Like said already, we want our state to be
+Until here we have not told our application module about our state yet.
+Like said already, we want our state to be.

 ```
 {